Skip to main content

 • This guide is focused on running in the cloud using Docker and Kubernetes.
 For local deployment instructions check out Running Locally.

-• ComposeDB Server requires running a Ceramic node (which uses IPFS) for decentralized data, IPFS, and a Postgres DB.
+• Interacting with ComposeDB requires running a Ceramic node as an interface for Ceramic applications, ceramic-one binary for data network access, and a Postgres DB.
 Each of these components should be running within a separate Docker container.

-• Docker images to run ComposeDB Server are built from the js-ceramic repository.
+• Docker images to run a Ceramic server are built from the js-ceramic repository.
 Images built from the main branch are tagged with latest, the git commit hash of the code from which the image was built, and the npm package version of the corresponding @ceramicnetwork/cli release.

 Cloud Requirements